 DIY your own All Natural Bath Bombs using essential oils and other natural ingredients.
 Bonus!
-FREE printable labels or gift tag options for any occasion.
+This natural bath bomb recipe comes with FREE printable labels or gift tag options for any occasion.

 Just imagine, Bath Bombs for Holidays, Birthdays, as a thank you, and just to make someone feel special no matter the day.
 She has you covered!

 Bath bombs are also great gifts for kids!

 I will make these with my girls so they too can package and gift some adorable bath bombs to their friends for Christmas.
 I use my mini mold specifically for kids.